 When: June 2, 2018 Where: Skyline at Waterplace, 1 Finance Way, Providence, RI 02903

-This event opens with Hot Topics in Migraine, a series of short presentations by experts, followed by open discussions.
-Hot Topics in Migraine is a free event and open to the public.
+This event opened with Hot Topics in Migraine, a series of short presentations by experts, followed by open discussions.
+Hot Topics in Migraine was a free event and open to the public.

 1:00-2:30pm: Post-Concussion Syndrome and Migraine